tagarelab/LSTM/README.md

 ## Acknowledgements

 This project was developed as a senior thesis at Yale University.
-Thanks to Dr. Hemant Tagare for continuous guidance and supervision, the Yale S&DS department for academic support, PPMI and Verily Life Sciences for providing the dataset, and my aunt--whose courage while living with PD drove this research.
+Thanks to Dr. Hemant Tagare for continuous guidance and supervision, the Yale S&DS department for academic support, PPMI and Verily Life Sciences for providing the dataset, and my aunt—whose courage while living with PD drove this research.